Alcohol and cancer: Know your risk

 Focused on Health - December 2013

 by Adelina Espat

-These tips are part of the Healthy Bites challenge, developed to help you make healthier choices to lower your cancer risks.
+These tips are part of the Healthy Bites guide, developed to help you make healthier choices to lower your cancer risks.

 When you raise your glass at this year’s holiday toast, choose your beverage wisely.